IAAPA statistics revealed 1,343 ride-related injuries throughout U.S. in 2008 only.

 A fun day at an amusement park can turn into a nightmare in a second.
 International Association of Amusement Parks and Attractions (IAAPA) statistics revealed 1,343 ride-related injuries throughout U.S. in 2008 only.
 80 of these injuries were "serious", meaning the victims needed to spend the night in a hospital for treatment (and not just observation).
 Not all injuries are noticeable immediately after the incident.
 For example, someone could suffer an apparent minor neck injury after an adventurous ride and only after a few days discovers he/she has whiplash.
 Or while on a ride, you could experience a minor stomach pain and later you discover that you have suffered internal injuries.

 Amusement park injury cases are usually handled by personal injury lawyers and usually on a contingency fee basis.
-The contingency fee depends on the contractual agreement you sign with your lawyer or law firm, which is paid as a percentage of the award or settlement in the case.
-In this type of lawyer-client agreement, if the case goes to trial and you...View full answer
+The contingency fee depends on the contractual agreement you sign with your...View full answer

 Amusement parks have insurances that protect them in visitor injury cases and plenty of experienced lawyers to keep them safe from getting sued.
 If you have been the victim of an amusement park or a water park incident, you will need a goodView full answer